 (Image credit: Nest)

-Turning the central thermostat down by one degree is a really easy way to have an immediate impact without making much difference to comfort,’ explains Nico Van Der Merwe, vice president of home and distribution at Schneider Electric.
-‘While some people may feel the effects of this due to the layout of their house and their heating system, it is worth trying to see how it feels.
+As Nico Van Der Merwe, vice president of home and distribution at Schneider Electric explains, turning down your central thermostat by only one degree is an easy and efficient way to immediately impact your bills, without compromising your comfort.
+He advises, ‘While some people may feel the effects of this due to the layout of their house and their heating system, it is worth trying to see how it feels.'

 2. Wash laundry at lower temperatures

-‘Another easy tip to save is washing your clothes at a lower temperature setting,’ suggests personal finance expert Julian House.
-‘This is a great example of making a tiny change to your daily routine to optimize your energy usage.
-Decrease the temperature of your wash from 100℉ to 85℉ (40℃ to 30℃) and limit yourself to one wash cycle per week, if possible, to see incremental savings on your annual energy bill.’
+Julian says, 'This is a great example of making a tiny change to your daily routine to optimize your energy usage.
+Decrease the temperature of your wash from 100° Fahrenheit to 85°F (40°C to 30°C) and limit yourself to one wash cycle per week, if possible, to see incremental savings on your annual energy bill.'

 3. Turn off unused items

-‘Appliances on standby still use energy,’ reminds Les.
-'Make sure to switch off electricals from the wall.
+He says, 'Make sure to switch off electricals from the wall.
 Turn off lights when you leave a room and remember to take advantage of natural light.
-Consider installing sensors in areas like closets and cabinets which don't need to be lit when they are closed.’
+Consider installing sensors in areas like closets (such as the Motion Sensor Closet Lighting with Eye-Protection available at Amazon) and cabinets which don't need to be lit when they are closed.’

 4. Be more efficient in the kitchen

-'Small changes in how you use your appliances around the kitchen can also make a big difference in the amount of energy you use throughout the winter and even all year round,' says Roy Bateson, Senior Gas Engineer at Calor Gas.
+Roy Bateson, senior gas engineer at Calor Gas advises, 'Small changes in how you use your appliances around the kitchen can also make a big difference in the amount of energy you use throughout the winter and even all year round.

-'For example, no matter how many pots and pans you’re using, if you don’t have the lid on then you are burning away energy – amazingly cooking with the lid on can reduce the necessary energy usage by a third.
+'For example, no matter how many pots and pans you’re using, if you don’t have the lid on, then you are burning away energy.'
+In fact, amazingly, Bateson points out that cooking with the lid on can reduce the necessary energy usage by one whole third.

-Equally, swapping to the eco-cycle on the dishwasher and ensuring you choose eco-efficient appliances when replacing old with new will help cut energy bills.
+Equally, swapping to the eco-cycle on your best dishwasher and ensuring you choose eco-efficient appliances when replacing old with new will help cut energy bills.
+Of course, doing the washing up instead of using the dishwasher, using some of our expert tips for washing dishes with an efficient dish soap, such as the Dawn Ultra Dish Soap Dishwashing Liquid available at Walmart, also helps to slash energy bills.

 Ways to reduce your heating bill